ajthorne/learning-node/README.md

 - Prints path back to node and to JavaScript file
 - Creates an array for any other "arguments" entered ``node arguments.js 'stuff' 34``
+- allows you to get the text value/input from terminal

 - You can concatenation strings in terminal by adding together your process.argv `console.log(process.argv[2] + process.argv[3])`